juniomata/30DaysMapChallenge/README.md

 ## 29. Overture

 **Jakarta 3D Buildings**
 Again, this is my first time using Overture data.
 I used R to create a 3D visualization of Jakarta, the capital of Indonesia.
 This project allowed me to explore the complexities of Jakarta's urban landscape.
 This map reveals how high-rise buildings are densely concentrated in the SCBD (Sudirman Central Business District) area, one of the city's most prominent financial hubs.
 While I noticed that some high-rise buildings may be missing from the dataset, Overture provides a valuable resource for capturing building heights, particularly in Global South cities where such data can be scarce.
 Let’s wait for the next data update to see how it evolves!
+Special thanks to Kyle Walker for his [easy-to-follow guide](https://walker-data.com/posts/overture-buildings/).
 Check out the interactive map here: [Jakarta Overture Buildings](https://juniomata.github.io/portfolio/jakarta_overture_buildings.html)

 <div style="text-align: center;"><img src="day29_overture/day29_jakarta_overture_buildings.gif" style="width:70%;"></div>